energyhelpline/energyhelpline.github.io/_drafts/cohesion/part2-refactoring-towards-cohesion.md

 enough in many scenarios - but in this case I think we can do better.

 ### Extracting fields ###
-The next technique we'll look at to improve cohesion is to extract fields into another class.
+The second technique we'll look at to improve cohesion is to extract fields into another class.
 When we do this we want to move two or more fields and replace them with a single field.
-Look at your class and try to identify related fields that make sense to live together - such groups of fields are often referred to as [Data Clumps](http://martinfowler.com/bliki/DataClump.html).
+Look at your class and try to identify related fields that should be grouped together - such groups of fields are often referred to as [Data Clumps](http://martinfowler.com/bliki/DataClump.html).

-If we examine the fields in `DiscountCalculator` we have `_total`, `_customerStatus` and `customerName`; it's fairly obvious that
+If we examine the fields in `DiscountCalculator` we have `_total`, `_customerStatus` and `customerName`.
+It seems fairly obvious that
 `_customerStatus` and `_customerName` belong together, probably in some sort of `Customer` class.
 Let's do that:

 {% highlight c# %}